Bira/octopus-carnival/_posts/2022-08-25-hells-rebels-3-part-1.md

 </figure>
 {:/nomarkdown}

-This is the start of a series!
+This is part of a series!
 Go to the [project page][2] to see all entries.

 It's been quite a while since I posted an article on this series!
 There are several reasons for this, both real-world and blog-related.
 One of the latter